reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

 └── README.md
 ```

+2. Clone down the project to your computer.
+  a. using GitHub Desktop
+  b. using command line tools

+3. Open the project in Visual Studio Code.
+  a. make sure you select the root folder when opening the project.
+It will be named something like `1-online-portfolio-YOUR_USERNAME`

 #### Creating the Webpage
 1. Add a `<link>` with a reference to the styles sheet located in `resources/styles/styles.css`
 2. Add a `<script>` with a reference to the scripts file located in `resources/scripts/index.js`